javacodebucket/servletSamples/jfreeChartServlet/README.md

 # JFreechart servlet sample

-Its very old way of geting jfreechart by servelt.
+Its very old way of geting jfreechart by servlet.

 Prerequisites
 <hr/>